 In the heat of summer, what can cool you immensely is sitting in the air conditioning and playing a soothing musical instrument.

 During the summer, I am often making instruments and getting ready for my Fall art and craft shows that I travel to.
-Some of you have asked why I don’t have more flutes listed in my Etsy store and that’s because many instruments are spoken for and sold before they get listed in Etsy.
+Some of you have asked why I don’t have more flutes listed in my Etsy store and that’s because many instruments are spoken for and sold as they are being made — before they get listed in online spaces.

 I have a low Dm Aromatic Cedar flute (photo on left) that has both heart wood (dark-colored wood) and sap wood (light-colored wood).
 There are several knots in this flute to give the wood a unique and beautiful character.
 The knots have been stabilized so they will not crack and the flute — as with all of my flutes — are finished both inside and out.
 The bird is cedar with an abalone full moon.
 Listen to this flute below.